Canadian Science Policy Centre

 Speakers: Carly Weeks, Timothy Caulfield, Cary Funk, Rodney Ghali

-Effective science communication tackling misinformation is essential to a thriving democracy.
-Misinformation and disinformation destroy trust and can be linked to the global growth in distrust across all institutions.
-The reality is that anti-science and anti-government perspectives are well established in our society, are not going to go away, and represent an imminent and existential threat to personal and public health, and democracy.
-This panel will explore how both trust in science and science misinformation impact democracy.
+Effective science communication to tackle misinformation is essential to a thriving democracy.
+Misinformation and disinformation damage trust and can be linked to the global growth in distrust of institutions.
+The reality is that anti-science and anti-government perspectives are entrenched in parts of our society and represent an imminent and existential threat to personal and public health, as well as democracy.
+This panel explored how democracy is impacted by the interplay between trust in science and science misinformation.

 Organized by: The Collaborative